OpenComputingLab/reusable-content-example/introduction.md

 The source repository for the source content can be found here: [innovationOUtside/vce-generic-guide](https://github.com/innovationOUtside/vce-generic-guide).

-Example OU-XML generated from an earlier version of this document can be found here: [https://github.com/OpenComputingLab/reusable-content-example/tree/main/example/ouxml](https://github.com/OpenComputingLab/reusable-content-example/tree/main/example/ouxml)
+Example OU-XML automatically generated from the same source markdown can be viewed here: [https://opencomputinglab.github.io/reusable-content-example//ouxmlxxx_b0_p1_zzz.xml](https://opencomputinglab.github.io/reusable-content-example//ouxmlxxx_b0_p1_zzz.xml)

+An HTML version rendered from the same source markdown by a Jupyter Book publication process is available here: [https://opencomputinglab.github.io/reusable-content-example/](https://opencomputinglab.github.io/reusable-content-example/)

 *__Acknowledgements__: thanks to Karen Vines for helping iterate the text, Edith Francis for helping iterate the OU-XML, and Mark Hall for the original markdown2ou-xml converter.*